 Log on as a service

-This security policy reference topic for the IT professional describes the best practices, location, values, policy management, and security considerations for this policy setting.
+Describes the best practices, location, values, policy management, and security considerations for the Log on as a service security policy setting.

 This policy setting determines which service accounts can register a process as a service.
 Running a process under a service account circumvents the need for human intervention.